cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ~~~~
 {:cddl}

-A group choice can produce the union of the sets of name-value pair
+A group choice matches the union of the sets of name-value pair
 sequences that the alternatives in the choice can.

 Both for type choices and for group choices, additional alternatives